-SME has supported manufacturing for over 85 years, from our founding as the American Society of Tool Engineers, to our evolution to the Society of Manufacturing Engineers in 1969, to becoming SME in 2013.
+SME has supported manufacturing for over 87 years, from our founding as the American Society of Tool Engineers to our evolution as the Society of Manufacturing Engineers in 1969 to becoming SME in 2013.
 Working closely with manufacturing professionals, companies, educators, schools and communities, we share knowledge and resources that generate solutions to manufacturing industry challenges.

 A Rich History of Supporting Manufacturing

-SME was created as a membership organization, but has grown beyond that to serve the manufacturing industry even more broadly with events, workforce development and media products
+SME was created as a professional membership organization but has grown beyond that to serve the manufacturing industry even more broadly with events, workforce development and media products

 The Beginning of SME